Bridge the Gap Between the Deaf and Hearing Worlds with an ASL-English Interpreting Degree

 ASL courses are aimed at building ASL comprehension and production skills.
 ASL is a rich and complex language used by members of the Deaf community in the United States and most of Canada.
 ASL has its own grammatical rules, sentence structure, idioms, historical contexts, and cultural nuances.

 Keuka College’s ASL courses foster an understanding of ASL/Deaf literature, linguistics, culture, and history.
-These are courses are taken by ASL and ASL/English Interpreting majors alike.
+These courses are taken by ASL and ASL/English Interpreting majors alike.

 ASL-English interpreters must be fluent in both ASL and English.
 The degree requires completion of courses in English linguistics and advanced writing.
 Interpreting with signed languages, just as with foreign spoken languages, involves more than simply replacing a word of spoken English with a sign representing that word.